puppetlabs/puppet-docs/source/guides/installation.markdown

     # puppetd --server myserver.domain.com --waitforcert 60 --test
 {:shell}

-The default server for puppetd is puppet, so you could just create a CNAME of that to whatever server is running puppetmasterd.

 Adding the `--test` flag causes puppetd to stay in the foreground, print extra output, only run once and then exit, and to just exit if the remote configuration fails to compile (by default, puppetd will use a cached configuration if there is a problem with the remote manifests).

-In running the client, you should see the message
+In running the client, you should see the message:

     info: Requesting certificate
     warning: peer certificate won't be verified in this SSL session